It’s not that I don’t understand your situation.

 You also have to create the right circumstances for them to quickly learn company policies and procedures, as well as carry out any new job responsibilities enthusiastically.

 Don’t leave it to your employees alone.
 Know what “added value” means for you and help them to add it.

 Do you have an employee handbook so that everyone knows the rules and understands them clearly?

 Do you know that not having one could leave you vulnerable if an ex-employee decides she has cause to sue you?

 At the very basic level, you can come up with the way you want your employees to behave and place these in a simple Employee Handbook.
 This is far better than finding yourself in the role of “Fireman” constantly outing employee relations fires.

 This is a people management function that is critical to the protection of your business.
 Especially if you’re an “absentee” owner.

 Standard operating procedures are written, step-by-step instructions that describe how to perform a routine activity.
-They ensure employees can complete them in the same way every time so that the business can remain consistent.
+They ensure employees can complete this activity in the same way every time, so that your customer service delivery can remain consistent.

-The popular thinking is that SOPs are for big businesses or businesses involved in the production of something but this is not necessarily the case.
+The popular thinking though, is that SOPs are for big businesses or businesses involved in the production of product.
+But this is not necessarily the case.

 For example, ensuring that keys and equipment are handled properly, that employees follow the procedures for delivering exceptional customer service, etc, one way or another, shows up one your bottom line.